256dpi/fire/README.md

 authenticator.Register("auth", router)
 ```

 The owner model is required to have the tags `identifiable` and `verifiable` to allow reading the id (email or username) and secret (password hash) fields.
+Fire provides built-in client (application) and access token models.
+These models can be extended but must have exactly the same fields as the built-in ones.

 After that, multiple OAuth2 flows can then be enabled using the `EnablePasswordGrant`, `EnableCredentialsGrant` or `EnableImplicitGrant` method before the routes are registered using `Register` on a router.